Khloe Kardashian Covers Nipples With Hearts And Wants To Wed Tristan Thompson

 A photo posted by Tristan Thompson (@realtristan13) on

 “Tristan is just as into Khloe as she is into him… And although it is obvious that he does like the perks of dating a Kardashian, her family loves the fact that he has his own money, too.
 He seems to really be in love with Khloe and treats her like a queen.
-Which is good, because Khloe needs her men to worship her,” a source told Radar Online.com
+Which is good, because Khloe needs her men to worship her,” a source told Radar Online.

 So, this two are truly in love; and they continue to surprise us when an insider close to the outspoken Khloe revealed in January that she wants to become a mom first rather than getting married.

 “She wants to have a baby with Tristan right away and isn’t bothered by the fact that he just became a dad.
 Khloe feels healthier than ever and thinks this is the perfect time to try for a baby.
 She’s over the whole idea of marriage for now.
-She just wants to be a mom,” the insider told Life &Style magazine.
+She just wants to be a mom,” the insider told Life & Style magazine.

 After years of taking care and watching her nieces and nephews grow up, we’re pretty sure Khloe would become a great mother to her own brood soon.